 In the Netherlands, the Copyright Act 1912 and the Neighbouring Rights Act 1993 protect literary, scientific or artistic works.
 Because the European Directive 2006/116/EC on the term of protection of copyright and related rights was replaced by the European Directive 2011/77/EU in 2011, both Dutch acts were amended in 2013.
 In line with this directive, copyright accrues to the creator of a work until 70 years after the creator’s death while neighbouring rights are in place for 70 years from the moment a work is introduced.
-Previously, the Copyright Act, the Neighbouring Rights Act and the Database Act 1999 (which is based on the European Database Directive 96/9/EG)were amended in 2004 to implement the European Directive 2001/29/EG on the harmonisation of certain aspects of copyright and related rights in the information society.
-Since 2014, The Netherlands also acts in accordance to the EU directive on certain permitted uses of orphan works.
-In 2015, the Copyright Contract Act was implemented, providing cultural producers with a stronger negotiating position against those operating their work.
+Previously, the Copyright Act, the Neighbouring Rights Act and the Database Act 1999 (which is based on the European Database Directive 96/9/EG) were amended in 2004 to implement the European Directive 2001/29/EG on the harmonisation of certain aspects of copyright and related rights in the information society.
+Since 2014, The Netherlands also acts in accordance with the EU directive on certain permitted uses of orphan works.
+In 2015, the Copyright Contract Act was implemented, providing cultural producers with a stronger negotiating position against those using their work.

 Comments are closed.